-As advertiser, you can choose to pay when someone clicks on your ad (Cost Per Click or CPC) or when people see your ad (CPM or Cost per Thousands Impressions).
+As an advertiser, you can choose to pay when someone clicks on your ad (Cost Per Click or CPC) or when people see your ad (CPM or Cost per Thousands of Impressions).

-The whole Adwords system works like a big auction where advertisers compete for the available advertising places.
+The whole Adwords system works like a big auction where advertisers compete for available advertising places.

 What is SEO?